$200,000,000 in Recoveries Since 1995

 - Pain and suffering for the experience of the accident, your treatment, and the recovery process

-- Distress tied to detrimental changes of your emotional and mental wellbeing
+- Distress tied to changes with your emotional and mental wellbeing

 - Loss of consortium

-- Property damage to your vehicle and the items inside
+- Damage to your vehicle and the items inside

 - Punitive damages to punish the severe negligence of the other party